avdi/ppwm/app/views/welcome/_resources.md

   that allows "developers around the world to edit the same code and chat together in real-time".
 You can sign in with your github account and clone repos straight into it.
+- [CoScreen](https://coscreen.co) Make your desktop a shared remote collaborative pair-programming workspace.
+Share and interact with multiple applications between multiple users, with integrated non-intrusive audio and video chat.
+Bring your own IDE, mobile emulators, design, or debug tools.
+Free for small teams.
 - [CoVim](https://github.com/FredKSchott/CoVim) is a plugin that adds multi-user, real-time collaboration to Vim.
 - [Floobits](https://floobits.com/) Floobits lets you use native editors to